HOW DO I GET MY HEALTH BACK ON TRACK AFTER RAMADAN?

 BOOK ONLINE to see our Dietitian

-I Have Been Ignoring An Injury During Ramadan, I Want To Get Treated!
-Who Should I See First?
-PHYSIO OR CHIRO OR A REMEDIAL MASSAGE THERAPIST?
+I Have Been Ignoring an Injury During Ramadan, but I Want to Get It Treated!
+Should I See a Physio or Chiro First?

 Do any of these scenarios relate to you?

 - Didn’t have much time to treat your existing injury during Ramadan?

 - Had to spend hours in the kitchen preparing food and cleaning the house?

 - Spent long hours looking down to read, and now you’re experiencing neck pain?